This post may contain affiliate links. Please see my disclosure policy for details.

 It’s almost overwhelming the thought of complete freedom through anonymity.

 The fact that the past is no longer attached to you and you can just move on.
-Be the best person that you want to be, the change you want to see in the world, challenge your ideals and gain a completely new perspective.
+Be the best person that you want to be, the change you want to see in the world, challenge your ideas and gain a completely new perspective.

 Travelling solo allows you to grow and you can do it without any barriers, limitations or ties from the past.